Instant Pot Pumpkin Pie

 How do I keep my cookie crust from being mushy?

-First, be sure to follow the ratio of cookie crumbs to butter precisely.
-Using too much butter or not enough cookie crumbs can make the crust soggy.
-Then, pulse the cookies until they are finely crumbled but do not crush them too much to make them pasty.
-Do not overpack the crumbs into the pie pan and apply even pressure.
-Another way to prevent a soggy crust is to bake the crust at a low temperature for a few minutes and let it cool before adding the filling.
+First, make sure to follow the ratio of cookie crumbs to butter exactly.
+Using too much butter or too few crumbs can make the crust soggy.
+Pulse the cookies until they are finely crumbled, but stop before they become pasty.
+When pressing the mixture into the pan, do not pack it too tightly, just apply even pressure so it holds together.
+To help keep the crust firm, you can also bake it at a low temperature for a few minutes, then let it cool completely before adding the filling.

 instant pot pumpkin pie slice on a plate